matt-goldman/BlakeDocs/src/Pages/5 Contributing/WritingPlugins.md

 1. **BeforeBakeAsync** - Called before content processing begins
    - Ideal for setup tasks and configuration
    - Modify the Markdig pipeline with custom extensions
-   - Add metadata to source content
+   - Add metadata to source content [NOTE: through frontmatter]
    - Prepare data for content generation

 2. **AfterBakeAsync** - Called after all content is processed